Welcome to our Hosting Club and Dinghy Class Partnering Page.

 The K1 Class Association has also created a useful note for Rescue Crews

-a copy can be downloaded from the PDF do below.
+a copy can be downloaded from the PDF below.

 -1_edited_.png)